Falitokiniaina/ADproject/README.md

 The user will need having write/read permission over the database.

-# Documentation

-Documentation for YADI is available online via link(s).

-# Example
-A Datalog rule for the database { movie(Title,Director), actor(Name,Lastname,Title) } looks like this:

-	q(Y,Z) :- movie(X,Y) and actor(_,Z,X) and X!=shining.

-Such rule create a view of movie.director and actor.lastname for all the movies except "Shining".
-A Datalog query using the new rule would be:

-	q(kubrick,X).

-Such query returns lastnames of all the actors who worked with "Kubrick" except in "Shining".

 # Usage – operating instructions

 	python gui.py

-Connection to the database can be done from the graphical user interface.
+Connection to the database can be done from the user interface.
 Default connection string:
 postgresql+psycopg2://postgres:root@localhost:5432/adb

+# Example
+A Datalog rule for the database { movie(Title,Director), actor(Name,Lastname,Title) } looks like this:

+	example(X):-actor(X,_,Y) and movie(Y,Z) and Z!=rahimi.

+Such rule represents a join between actor and movie on the "Title" column and filters out movies where the director is "rahimi".
+The Datalog query for the new rule is:

+	example(X).

 # Contributing and Contact